Efforts to Respect Human Rights

 These pictograms are created by the TEPCO Human Rights Committee with the hope that human rights will be respected in all aspects of our business.

-Based on the Policy, the TEPCO Group will fairly screen applicants by respecting their fundamental human rights to ensure equal employment opportunities.
+In line with the Policy, the TEPCO Group fairly screens applicants by respecting their fundamental human rights, so as to ensure equal employment opportunities.